LiuWenJia-ops/PresentationInCam/README.md

 * Review of the above three
 * Something about AI itself
+  * Why do we want AI?
+    * liberate and expand the productive forces
+    * some philosophy views
+  * It's moving forward, but still a long way to go -- deep learning as an example
+    * Increasing dataset sizes
+    * Increasing Number of connections per neuron
+    * Increasing Neuron network size
+    * Decreasing error rate
 * Something about Al's future
+  * Scientific fiction / movies
 * Back to healthcare industry